vgopal02/CoffeeQuiz/README.md

     -   #### First Time Visitor Goals

         1. As a First Time Visitor, I want to easily understand the theme of the quiz , instructions on how to play and ability to play it.
-        2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content and correct option to proceed.
+        2. As a First Time Visitor, I should be able to easily navigate throughout the site to find content and correct option to proceed.
         3. As a First Time Visitor, I want to be able to play , record my score and view it easily.